Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Introduction

 \item Similar scenarios arise in {\em commercial}, {\em dialogue}, {\em finance}, etc. \end{itemize}

-In this paper, we propose a general framework that pairs event sequence models with large language models for the task of event prediction.
+In this paper, we propose \name, a framework that integrates a large \underline{la}nguage \underline{m}odel in event \underline{p}rediction.
 The overview of our framework is illustrated in \cref{fig:overview}.
-Given a history of previous events, we use a pretrained event sequence model to propose predictions on the future events, which are then examined with the assistance of a large language model.
-The large language model learns to perform abductive reasoning: it is instructed by a few expert-annotated demonstrations, and generates possible causes that may explain the possible occurrence of each proposal.
+Given a history of previous events, we use a pretrained event sequence model to propose predictions on the future events, which are then examined with the assistance of an LLM.
+The LLM learns to perform abductive reasoning: it is instructed by a few expert-annotated demonstrations, and generates possible causes that may explain the possible occurrence of each proposal.
 Each generated cause serves as a query to search for similar or relevant events that have actually happened.
 Then another neural model learns to embed these retrievals and examine whether they could really justify the corresponding proposal.

-We are the first---to the best of our knowledge---to integrate large language models into temporal modeling.
-The modeling and prediction framework that we propose in this paper is general: it can incorporate all kinds of event sequence models and large language models.
+We are the first---to the best of our knowledge---to integrate large language models into event sequence modeling.
+Our modeling and prediction framework is general: it can incorporate all kinds of event sequence models and large language models.
 We experimented with a range of model choices and demonstrate that large language models could indeed help improve the prediction performance of event sequence models.
-On two challenging real-world datasets, our framework significantly outperforms the current state-of-the-art event models.
-We conducted extensive ablation studies to test its robustness to prompt design and hyperparameters.
+On several challenging real-world datasets, our framework significantly outperforms the current state-of-the-art event sequence models.